Web-based Ham Radio log mapping tool https://qsomap.m0trt.radio

 Privacy

 All the code for the QSO map runs locally in your browser, so your log file "uploads" don't leave your computer.
-Where QSOs are found with missing data, the Spothole API is queried to fetch the data.
+Where QSOs are found with missing data, the Spothole API can be queried to fetch the data.
 No personally identifying information such as your own callsign is transmitted.

 The website itself does not use cookies, is not monetised, does not contain advertising, and does not receive or store any user data.
 It is open source and the code is released into the Public Domain.